Chart Color Schemes

 Maryborough faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 9.9%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 7.3%, followed by postgraduate qualifications (1.3%) and graduate diplomas (1.3%).
-Vocational credentials are prevalent, with 40.1% of residents aged 15+ holding such credentials - advanced diplomas at 8.5% and certificates at 31.6%.
+This difference presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 7.3%, followed by postgraduate qualifications (1.3%) and graduate diplomas (1.3%).
+Vocational credentials are prominent, with 40.1% of residents aged 15+ holding them - advanced diplomas account for 8.5% and certificates for 31.6%.

 Frequently Asked Questions - Education